pklimai/pyez-network-testing/README.md

 ### Solution

 The base [script](https://github.com/pklimai/pyez-network-testing/blob/master/pyez-network-testing.py) of the nano framework calls all tests that you create.
 The actual tests must be placed in other files in the same directory, with names tests_XXX.py.

-For the example [topology](https://github.com/pklimai/pyez-network-testing/blob/master/TOPOLOGY/example-network-topology.tif) and the set of test scripts contained in repository, the result might be the following:
+For the example [topology](https://github.com/pklimai/pyez-network-testing/blob/master/TOPOLOGY/example-network-topology.tif) and the set of test scripts contained in repository, the result of a test run might be the following:

 ```
 $ python pyez-network-testing.py